What interstate improvements will be made?

 When will construction begin?

-Some construction will begin in 2020, and the entire project will be complete by the end of 2023.
+Construction has begun and the entire project will be complete in the summer of 2024.